kittawat-thongpud/SSH_log_tools/manual.md

 - Use the tray icon to start or stop the server and open the web UI.
 - Closing the Control Panel window hides it to the system tray; exit via the panel's Exit button or the tray menu.
 - Browse logs, search, and create records from the web UI.
-- Export records via `/api/records/export`; images are inserted into the configured column and resized to fit.
+- Export records via `/api/records/export`; all images are stacked with margins in the configured column and resized to fit.